RAISA2005/Churn_prediction/README.md

   - Handling missing values
   - Encoding categorical features
   - Scaling numerical values
-- A Recurrent Neural Network (RNN) architecture is designed.
+- A Artificial Neural Network (ANN) architecture is designed.
 - The model is trained on historical customer data.
 - Learned temporal and sequential patterns related to customer behavior.
 - The trained model is saved for future predictions.